 Members: Join us at the CDT Retreat, Friday-Sunday, June 2-4, 2017.
-Online registration is now open.
-Save $25 if you register by April 1.
+Online registration is now closed.

 Don’t miss out on this once in a life (every two-year) opportunity.
 Come hang out, laugh, daven, play ball, swim, and eat (excellent food) with Dorshei Tzedek members.
 You’ll even get a comfortable bed to sleep in (and “deluxe” accommodations promised for more “mature” members who request it).
 It’s the CDT event to be enjoyed by all – young and less young alike!
 Even teens are promised to have fun!!!